Shina-NYK/my-pet-diary/README.md

 ## Overview

-My Pet Diary is a place where pet lovers can record the memories with pets (and also share memorable moments with others).
-An online community for all pet lovers.
+My Pet Diary is an app designed for pet lovers who enjoy capturing and cherishing their memories in a journal-style format.

 ### Problem

-This app provides a place for all pet lovers to upload all the memories of their pets in one place
+My Pet Diary provides a place for all pet lovers to upload all of the precious moments with their pets in one place.

 ### User Profile

-All pet lovers who want an online platform where they can keep all their beloved pet companion
+All pet lovers who want an online platform where they can keep all their beloved pet companions and who like journalling.

 ### Features